Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 to figure out how they prepare their training data you can just look in the `train_dataloader` method.

 Usually though, we want to separate the things that write to disk in data-processing from things like transforms which happen in memory.
+This is only relevant in multi-GPU or TPU training.

 .. testcode::

     class LitMNIST(LightningModule):

         def prepare_data(self):
-            # download only
+            # download only (not called on every GPU, just the root GPU per node)
             MNIST(os.getcwd(), train=True, download=True)

         def train_dataloader(self):